niallkaru/Systems-Medicine-for-Chronic-Kidney-Disease/README.md

 Repository for my MPhys projecting focussing upon the modelling of fibrosis and cellular senescence within murine kidneys.
 ### Completed so far
 - Setting up GitHub
-- Basic structure for senescence and fibrosis
+- Recreating senescence and fibrosis model as found in papers
-### Planned
+- ### Planned
-- Check the results obtained are what is expected, if not correct code
-- Edit code for all the equations used in paper for fibrosis (currently just four are modelled)
+- Combine the two by adding a senescence term to the fibrosis model
-- Dabble in some stochastic modelling
+- Add in adimensionalisation